The fowld Frontend Protocol¶

 Guidance for integration: the “versions” metadata is intended to allow your application to determine information about the peer.
 This could be use for capability discovery, protocol selection, or anything else.

-Output: kind: bytes-in
+Output: kind: bytes-in¶

 Keys present:

-(required): how many bytes are forwarded recently
+id(required): the sub-connection id, a unique numberbytes(required): how many bytes are forwarded recently

 Guidance for UX: the user may be curious to know if a connection is alive, what its throughput is, etc.

-Output: kind: bytes-out
+Output: kind: bytes-out¶

 Keys present:

-(required): how many bytes are forwarded recently
+id(required): the sub-connection id, a unique numberbytes(required): how many bytes are forwarded recently

 Guidance for UX: the user may be curious to know if a connection is alive, what its throughput is, etc.

-Output: kind: local-connection
+Output: kind: local-connection¶

 We have received a connection on one of our local listeners.